Mutoxicated/HYPER/devlog.md

 ## Day 243

 Zorretox has been fully made and is fully functional!!!
 Also fixed some really stupid bugs regarding the immune system, injector and the IDamagable system.

+## Day 244

+Tweaks and bug fixes.
+Also implemented the money bonus.
+Main fix of the day: The item shop now remembers what you items and equipment you bought, meaning it wont show that item/equipment again when reloading the game.